What Does An Underwriter Do? Underwriting Through The Eyes Of An Underwriter

 Underwriter for sponsorship

 The term “sponsorship underwriting” is commonly used in the media to characterize television and radio broadcasts.
 It refers to the revenue streams supplied to television or radio stations in exchange for the airing of advertising promoting a company’s or organization’s products or services.
-If the odds are in the underwriter’s favor, the profit will rise.
+The profit will rise if the odds are in the underwriter’s favor.

 Underwriters in investment banking

-During an initial public offering (IPO), an investment bank’s underwriters frequently guarantee a certain amount of cash to a company, an amount that is theoretically provided by investors as a source of capital.
+During an initial public offering (IPO), an investment bank’s underwriters frequently guarantee a certain amount of cash to a company, an amount that investors theoretically provide as a source of capital.
 Despite the fact that the bank is just acting as a “facilitator” in the transaction, they have taken on an “underwriting risk” by pledging to give the proceeds of the sale to the client regardless of whether the sale of its company’s shares succeeds or fails.

 Underwriters in commercial banking